Skip straight to:

 - Other research goes as far as to say that posts with hashtags result in a 70.4% increase in likes compared to those without hashtags.

 One thing is clear - with more likes and comments, comes higher visibility on Instagram.
 And that means more sales.
-Carefully chosen Instagram tags can be exceptionally powerful for marketing your e-commerce business in 2021.
+Carefully chosen Instagram tags can be exceptionally powerful for marketing your e-commerce business.

 So we’ve gathered together all the latest information that you need to know about Instagram tags.
 Read on to find out how to boost your engagement, likes, and follows with the best Instagram tags and sell like a pro.